 Overview of French strategy

-Information below aims to inform the AFRAN community about French strategic priorities and policy developments in science and innovation.
+Information below aims to inform about French strategic priorities and policy developments in science and innovation.
 This section also presents the main university and research actors in France.

 French research priorities: